For program contact information, please visit this website.

-Students enrolled in a master's degree have the opportunity to also pursue one of the many engineering graduate certificate options in addition to or in combination with the MS degree.
-Students should consult their faculty advisor regarding these options.
+Students enrolled in a graduate degree program in the College of Engineering have the opportunity to pursue an engineering graduate certificate in addition to or in combination with the MS degree.
+For more information please refer to Graduate Certificate Programs.

 Gordon Institute of Engineering Leadership

-Master's Degree in Chemical Engineering with Graduate Certificate in Engineering Leadership
+Master's Degree in Industrial Engineering with Graduate Certificate in Engineering Leadership

-Master's Degree in Chemical Engineering with Graduate Certificate in Engineering Business
+Master's Degree in Industrial Engineering with Graduate Certificate in Engineering Business

-Students may complete a Master of Science in Chemical Engineering in addition to earning a Graduate Certificate in Engineering Business.
+Students may complete a Master of Science in Industrial Engineering in addition to earning a Graduate Certificate in Engineering Business.
 Students must apply and be admitted to the Galante Engineering Business Program in order to pursue this option.
 The program requires the applicant to have earned or be in a program to earn a Bachelor of Science in Engineering from Northeastern University.
-The integrated 32-semester-hour degree and certificate will require 16 semester hours of the chemical engineering core courses and 16 semester hours from the outlined business-skill curriculum.
-The coursework, along with participation in cocurricular professional development elements, earn the Graduate Certificate in Engineering Business.
+The integrated 32-semester-hour degree and certificate will require 16 semester hours of the industrial engineering core courses and 16 semester hours from the outlined business-skill curriculum.
+The course work, along with participation in cocurricular professional development elements, earn the Graduate Certificate in Engineering Business.